Wolfram Computation Meets Knowledge

 3. Select “Activate offline through an activation key and requested password”.

-The MathID appears in the last line of the paragraph beginning with “Step 1”.
+The MachineID appears in the last line of the paragraph beginning with “Step 1”.

-Evaluate the following in a Mathematica notebook or Wolfram Language kernel to get the MathID for that machine.
+Evaluate the following in a Mathematica notebook or Wolfram Language kernel to get the MachineID for that machine.

 $MachineID